 What is an All-Electric Code?

-An All-Electric Code is an amendment to the California State Building code that removes natural gas as a possible energy source for new construction in Petaluma.
+The All-Electric Code is a modification to the Petaluma Municipal code for buildings that removes natural gas as a possible energy source for new construction in Petaluma.
 This is also referred to as “decarbonization” - the removal of greenhouse gas emissions from a building’s energy use.

 Put more simply, the All-Electric Code makes it mandatory for all new construction in Petaluma to utilize electricity as a source of energy for things like appliances and heating systems in place of natural gas.
 To date, at least 15 California cities have adopted “all electric, whole building” requirements.